Maine Crab Cakes

-- PLAIN corn flakes crushed to almost a powder.
+- Corn flakes crushed to almost a powder

-Take one scoop of crab mixture at a time and drop into crumb mixture.
+Take one scoop of crab mixture at a time and drop into the crumbs.
 Keep rotating gently and turn over.
 When mixture starts to build up on crab mixture, begin to pat down and cup sides in order to form a neat patty in the desired thickness.
 (Appx. one-inch deep 2-3 inch cir. suggested.)

 Chill in refrigerator for at least 2 hrs.; 4-6 suggested.
 This allows the egg and fish juices to fuse with the crumb mixture to make a tight coating.